casper-ecosystem/cep-85/docs/using-casper-client.md

 ## Minting a Token

-The following command will invoke the `mint` entry point on your instance of CEP-85, directing it to mint the given amount of a specified token ID to the recipient address.
+The following command will invoke the `mint` entrypoint on your instance of CEP-85, directing it to mint the given amount of a specified token ID to the recipient address.
 The account sending this deploy must be on the `minter_list`.

 ```json